mattclister/Minesweeper/README.md

 My aim is to better understand how frameworks and other JS tools, can be useful, and what they could simplify.

 ------ PROGRESS -------
 - So far I have a working version of minesweeper, using only JS, HTML and CSS.
+You can view it here: https://codepen.io/mattclister/pen/PovLxaW